trilitech/tezos-developer-docs/docs/tutorials/smartpy-fa2-fungible/adding-metadata.md

    You can click this file to see it and verify that the name and description at the top of the file match the name and description of your contract.
    The rest of the file is the code of off-chain views that the FA2 library adds automatically.

-TODO Link to completed contract
+The completed contract is at [part_3_complete.py](https://github.com/trilitech/tutorial-applications/blob/smartpy-fa2-tutorial/smartpy_fa2_fungible/part_3_complete.py).

 Now when you deploy the completed contract, wallets and block explorers can show information about it.